The month started off with the holidays winding down and a new quarter starting. Both of these meant more regular work.

 Marriages with longevity mean that people experience each other’s inevitable declines.
 In A Single Step, Zefram Cochrane and Lily Sloan Cochrane quite literally depart at death, as do Doug, Lili and Malcolm in Fortune.
 In Candy, Kevin O’Connor is the main caregiver for Josie (Jhasi), his critically ill wife.
 To honor their marriage, he takes her to renew their wedding vows.
 Jonathan and Miva are shown in later years in A Hazy Shade.

-The E2 stories contain a few calls for divorce, and one during the first kick back in time is conducted by the Captain, between Mara Brodsky and Robert Slater.
-The cause is adultery – hers – as there is a child who clearly is not Robert’s, and turns out to be the son of Star Trek: Enterprise canon character Walter Woods, who she later marries.
-In the second kick back in time, this is avoided when Mara and Walter marry and Robert, instead, marries Ingrid Nyqvist.
+The E2 stories contain a few calls for divorce.
+Plus the captain conducts one during the first kick back in time , between Mara Brodsky and Robert Slater.
+The cause is adultery – hers – as there is a child who clearly is not Robert’s.
+And he turns out to be the son of Star Trek: Enterprise canon character Walter Woods, who she later marries.
+In the second kick back in time, this is avoided when Mara and Walter marry.
+Therefore Robert, instead, marries Ingrid Nyqvist.
 In Together, Lili and Doug fight bitterly and consider divorce, but ultimately decide against it, particularly to protect not only their love but also their son, Joss.

 I wanted a MACO who would be, at times, a bad guy, or a guy with some pretty hard luck.
 Star Trek: Enterprise canon didn’t really cover that, but that didn’t mean that I couldn’t cover it in fanfiction.
 Enter Gary Hodgkins, who first shows up in Intolerance.

-I wanted him to be fairly young and perhaps a decent-looking guy who has a lot of bad things happen to him – many deserved, both in our universe and in the mirror.
-Bad things can happen!
+I wanted him to be fairly young and perhaps a decent-looking guy who has a lot of bad things happen to him.
+He deserves many of these bad things, both in our universe and in the mirror.
+Bad stuff can happen!

 Duty-bound but sometimes difficult, Gary follows along in the mischief that Dan Chang often finds himself getting into.
 It isn’t until the end of his life in the first E2 kick back, and during the second, that he finally becomes a decent person.
-In the prime universe’s prime timeline, he doesn’t really get a chance (in Intolerance, he becomes permanently disfigured and disabled, and is forced to leave active Starfleet service).
+In the prime universe’s prime timeline, he doesn’t really get a chance.
+This is because, in Intolerance, he becomes permanently disfigured and disabled.
+This forces him to leave active Starfleet service.
 He’s often paired with Tristan Curtisas they are friends and sometimes, quite literally, partners in crime.

 Because Gary dies young during the first kick back in time (and he has behaved rather badly), he has no relationship then.
 But in the second kick back, he and Sophie wed.
-Little is known about their relationship but there’s a lot on their descendants.
+I only give a little about their relationship but there’s a lot on their descendants.

 Their grandson Richard marries Jolene Tucker, T’Pol and Tripp‘s (and Susie Money and Mario Lattimer’s) granddaughter.
 Jolene and Richard’s twins, Stephen and Stephanie, are married (respectively) to Marie Helêne Archer (granddaughter of Jonathan, Esilia, Lili, and José) and Connor Greer IV, who is the father of canon character Greer (although that character did not have a canon first name or even a first initial).